Home

 Are source code modifications required?

-No modifications to the application are required for COM+ or MTS components.
+No modifications to the application are required for COM+ applications.

-For .Net Serviced Components, some attributes may need to be set to public in order for those components to be monitored.
-These are minor changes.
-Please refer to the .Net Serviced Component guidelines in the Installation Guide (Chapter 6, page 41) for more information.
+For .Net Serviced Components however, some attributes may need to be set and the interface needs to be made public in order for those components to be monitored.
+These are relatively minor changes.
+Please refer to the .Net Serviced Component guidelines in the AppMetrics Installation Guide (Appendix A) for more information.

 Back to top